MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Robustness.
   - <details><summary>Digest</summary> We show that already in a simple natural data model, the sample complexity of robust learning can be significantly larger than that of "standard" learning.
 This gap is information theoretic and holds irrespective of the training algorithm or the model family.

+- Generalizability vs. Robustness: Adversarial Examples for Medical Imaging. [[paper]](https://arxiv.org/abs/1804.00504)
+  - Magdalini Paschali, Sailesh Conjeti, Fernando Navarro, Nassir Navab. *MICCAI 2018*
+  - Key Word: Adversarial Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> In this paper, for the first time, we propose an evaluation method for deep learning models that assesses the performance of a model not only in an unseen test scenario, but also in extreme cases of noise, outliers and ambiguous input data.
+To this end, we utilize adversarial examples, images that fool machine learning models, while looking imperceptibly different from original data, as a measure to evaluate the robustness of a variety of medical imaging models.

 - Obfuscated Gradients Give a False Sense of Security: Circumventing Defenses to Adversarial Examples. [[paper]](https://arxiv.org/abs/1802.00420) [[code]](https://github.com/anishathalye/obfuscated-gradients)
   - Anish Athalye, Nicholas Carlini, David Wagner. *ICML 2018*
   - Key Word: Adversarial Robustness.